Hilary Duff: 2025–present: Luck... or Something and Pretty Ugly

-The following month, it was announced she had signed with Atlantic Records to release new music.
+A month later, it was announced she had signed with Atlantic Records to release new music.
 There will also be an accompanying docu-series chronicling what Atlantic calls Duff's "musical comeback".
 During an appearance at Vogue World: Hollywood 2025, she disclosed her desire to feel safe before returning to music, and had been working with Koma on the project, which would be heard in "the blink of an eye".
-Duff released the single "Mature" on November 6, 2025.
-Atlantic Records has dubbed Duff's upcoming album her "boldest and most self-assured" project to date.
-In January 2026, she will embark on a four-show tour titled "Small Rooms, Big Nerves", taking place in London, Brooklyn, Toronto, and Los Angeles; tickets went to general sale on November 14, 2025.
+Duff released the single "Mature" on November 6, 2025, followed by the album’s second single "Roommates" on January 15, 2026.
+The album, titled Luck... or Something, was released on February 20, 2026.
+Atlantic Records dubbed the album her "boldest and most self-assured" project to date.
+In January 2026, she embarked on the Small Rooms, Big Nerves Tour, a small-capacity theater tour of London, Brooklyn, Toronto, Los Angeles and Las Vegas; tickets went to general sale on November 14, 2025, and sold out instantly.
+Duff announced The Lucky Me Tour on February 12, 2026, in support of Luck... or Something.
+The tour commenced in June 2026 and will end in February 2027.

+Duff re-recorded several of her previous hits as bonus tracks on special editions of Luck... or Something, with each track subtitled as "(mine)".
+The re-recordings were consolidated on a limited Record Store Day special LP titled Mine released on April 18, 2026.
+It was released on silver vinyl with only 10,000 pressings in the US and 10,800 globally and is available for streaming.

+After the release of her album, Duff was featured as one of the cover models of the 2026 issue of the Sports Illustrated Swimsuit Issue, alongside Nicole Williams English, Alix Earle, and Tiffany Haddish.
+She was also unveiled as the campaign ambassador of Bath & Body Works’ “Fruity Fusion” franchise, in July 2026.
+Duff will also appear on the soundtrack of The Cat in the Hat, singing a track named “Catastrophe”.